-In 2022, we continued to publish emissions and water data on product level together with our product transparency information.
+In 2023, we continued to publish emissions and water data on product level together with our product transparency information in Nudie Jeans webshop.
 Nudie Jeans' product calculations are based on the specific product's supply chain and processes, weight and fiber composition.
 The product calculations were first published for the Fall 21 collection, but we have developed the methodology since then to stay up to date with discussions and criticism of using Higg MSI as a data source for product-level emissions.

 For calculations for products from the Spring 23 collections, we changed the database for the share of emissions calculated with estimates and LCA data from Higg MSI to Kering.
 Kering is an index that has not faced the same criticism and where the likelihood of getting data based on regional differences, rather than global average, is higher.
-To increase transparency on the data used in the calculations, we have added an illustration showing the share of data sources applied for the specific product, both for average CO2e emission and average water consumption.
+To increase data transparency, we have added illustrations showing the share of data sources applied for the specific product, both for average CO2e emission and average water consumption.